MiracleOny/School-District-Analysis/README.md

 # School District Analysis

 ## Overview

-Maria has gotten a new version of the student data with several changes.
+The chief data scientist for a city school district has gotten a new version of student data with several changes.
 This includes an additional column: "school budget".
-She wants you to rework part of your analysis by using the new dataset.
+I will analyze data on student funding and students' standardized (math and reading) test scores and present trends in school performance.

 ## Results
 Discoveries: